hzkincony/KC868-H8B-Controller-Sensors-Delphi-Demo/README.md

 2. Connect a relay device with a computer in `LAN (Ethernet)` mode.

 3. Configure the `config.txt` file where the `.exe` file is.<br>
-Note that in my case, we have the following parameters:
+Note that in this case, we have the following parameters:
 ```
 10.10.10.2 (Address)
 10.10.10.2 (Host)